Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 What you will gain after the course

-• The foundation of Transformer models: A complete understanding of the evolution of attention mechanisms, including MHA, MQA, GQA, and MLA.
+• Understanding the evolution of the latest attention mechanisms, including MHA, MQA, GQA, and MLA

-• Mastering the utilization of the vLLM engine, the current de facto standard
+• Hands-on practice on how to utilize the vLLM engine, the de facto standard for current AI serving

 • Design and implementation of multi-GPU architecture utilizing Tensor/Pipeline/Data Parallelism

-• Transferring industry know-how, building AI system pipelines and performance monitoring
+• Experience in building AI system pipelines and monitoring performance from a real-world industry perspective

-The 3 models selected based on the results of the 1st evaluation of domestic Sovereign AI
+3 models selected as a result of the 1st evaluation of domestic Sovereign AI

 However, knowing and using LLMs well is not easy.